Delaware’s Transfer Tax is a Sales Tax in Disguise

 Lowering the realty transfer tax is a practical, fair, and forward-looking reform.

-Legislative Proposals Related to Transfer Tax in the General Assembly:
+Legislative Proposals Related to Transfer Tax in the General Assembly (2025-2026 Session):

 HB 283